Get Help Today(877) 648-4288

 Cognitive behavioral therapy allows someone to be more aware of their behavioral patterns by thought awareness.
 Additional benefits include soothing triggers and areas of vulnerabilities.
-SMART recovery allows patients to be accountable for self-management by increasing motivation, living a life of balance, and coping with temptations to use drugs, eventually allowing the person to be free from drugs.
-Peer groups like 12-step groups allow patients to discuss motivations for fentanyl or Opioid addiction and get validated along the way.
-Guided meditation and biofeedback can soothe an anxious or depressive mind and ease cravings or obsessive tendencies that can follow fentanyl abuse.
-Some facilities may offer unique treatments such as equine therapy and adventure therapy for example.
+SMART Recovery allows patients to be accountable for self-management by increasing motivation, living a life of balance, and coping with temptations to use drugs, eventually allowing the person to be free from drugs.
+Peer groups like 12-step groups allow patients to discuss motivations for Fentanyl or Opioid use and get validated along the way.
+Biofeedback can soothe an anxious or depressive mind and ease cravings or obsessive tendencies that can follow Fentanyl abuse.
+Some facilities may offer unique treatments such as equine therapy and adventure based counseling.

 Take Your Power Back Today

-Fighting a fentanyl use disorder is challenging and going cold turkey can be debilitating.
-If you or a loved one needs freedom from Opioid abuse, contact a qualified treatment provider risk-free to discover treatment options.
+Fighting a Fentanyl use disorder is challenging, and going cold turkey can be debilitating.
+If you or a loved one needs freedom from Opioid abuse, contact a treatment provider to discover treatment options.
 Take back your power today.